SPIRITUAL GROWTH PLANS

 • Do you tithe?
 Consider how you’ll use financial giving this year to conform your heart to Christ.
 Plan where to give, and plan to give generously.
 Don’t forget your local church!

-• Who are you needs to be cared for in a specific or generous way?
+• Who do you know of that needs to be cared for in a specific or generous way?
 How can you give to them?